melissawm/acquire-docs/docs/index.md

 workflows, especially when acquiring more data than fits into memory or a single external hard drive.
 [Zarr](https://zarr-specs.readthedocs.io/en/latest/specs.html) is a cloud-native data format that supports imaging data and has strong early adoption within the imaging community.
-The [Acquire project](https://github.com/acquire-project) developed this standalone Zarr streaming library with bindings in both python and C. This library easily integrates into custom acquisition workflows since it does not rely on runtime or hardware support.
+The [Acquire project](https://github.com/acquire-project) developed this standalone Zarr streaming library with interfaces in both Python and C. This library easily integrates into custom acquisition workflows since it does not rely on runtime or hardware support.

 ## Installation